NileKnight1/tmygtmyg/README.md

-# tmygtmyg
-The More You Give ..
+# The More You Give ..
 The More You Gain

 A visual novel game,
 I created it using RenPy, it was my first time to use it but it's so cute and easy